sund/auto-gitlab-backup/README.md

 ### Prerequisites

 Deploy a working GitLab Omnibus installation and verify you can back it up with the rake task as documented in the [GitLab Documents](http://doc.gitlab.com/ce/raketasks/backup_restore.html).

+For Backblaze usage, configure your system for the [Backblaze Command-Line Tool](https://www.backblaze.com/b2/docs/quick_command_line.html) Also, see the [wiki page on B2](https://github.com/sund/auto-gitlab-backup/wiki/Backblaze-B2-Command-Line-Tool).

 #### Set up gitlab to expire backups